POSTAGE SPECIAL: Pay $8.00 postage for first

 help in reading but an ordinary magnifier only enlarges a small section of the page.
 A full

-page book magnifier will magnify a whole page for easier reading of a book or newspaper.
+page reading magnifier will magnify a whole page for easier reading of a book or newspaper.

 - A full

-page book magnifier consists of a Fresnel lens that enables large area magnification.
+page reading magnifier or consists of a Fresnel lens that enables large area magnification.

-- Available as a hand held full page book magnifying glass or a hands free full page
+- Available as a hand held full page reading magnifier or a hands free full page

-range of up to 4 inches and does not lay flat on the page.
+have a focal range of up to 4 inches and does not lay flat